 Are there difficult or bad things dealing with unions from startups’ perspective?
 Sure.
 But they are are obvious, and the understanding of them is prevalent.
 There’s no need for an additional blog post about that.

 I know my experiences constitute a focus group of one.
-As such it is unreliable as data source.
+As such it is unreliable as a data source.
 It is, however, real life experiences from a situation that clearly many have strong opinions about.
-This is an opportunity to challenge your own orthodoxies.
+See it as an opportunity to challenge your own orthodoxies.
 And who knows – perhaps adopt what would genuinely be a contrarian position in Silicon Valley: the pro-union CEO.

 (Thanks to Peter Rojas who encouraged me to blog about this a long time ago.)

 I love a good prediction.
 For it to be good, it should be specific in time, detailed, and the more unexpected the better.
 Scott Galloway does a great job with this.
 Boring predictions are vague and don’t specify a time frame.
 Things like “consumers will increasingly want to be part of a conversation”.
 That’s the kind of thing Nostradamus would have said if he was still around.

 Simply because I enjoy it, I’m making three predictions myself.
 They’re all rumored IPOs in some capacity.
 I don’t think either of them will make it to the market.
 I don’t have any inside information or knowledge that’s not publicly available, so take it for what it’s worth.